geopandas/pyogrio/docs/source/known_issues.md

 Timezone information is preserved where possible, however GDAL only represents time zones as UTC offsets, whilst pandas uses IANA time zones (via `pytz` or `zoneinfo`).
-This means that dataframes with columns containing multiple offsets e.g. when switching from standard time to summer time will be written correctly, but when read via `pyogrio.read_dataframe()` will be returned in UTC time, as there is no way to reconstruct the original timezone from the individual offsets present.
+This means that dataframes with columns containing multiple offsets (e.g. when switching from standard time to summer time) will be written correctly, but when read via `pyogrio.read_dataframe()` will be returned as a UTC datetime column, as there is no way to reconstruct the original timezone from the individual offsets present.

 ## Support for OpenStreetMap (OSM) data